freenas/freenas-docs/userguide/storage.rst

 disks are added.
 To view the available layouts, ensure that at least one disk appears in :guilabel:`Data VDevs` and select the drop-down menu under this section.
-The UI will automatically update the :guilabel:Estimated raw capacity` when a layout is selected.
+The UI will automatically update the :guilabel:`Estimated raw capacity` when a layout is selected.
 These layouts are supported:

 * **Stripe:** requires at least one disk